It by Stephen King

 Related

-Stephen King’s “IT” is a horror novel that was first published in 1986.
-The novel tells the story of a group of seven childhood friends, known as the Losers Club, who are terrorized by an ancient and malevolent entity that takes on the form of a sinister clown named Pennywise.
-The novel explores themes of…
+The horror novel “IT” by Stephen King was published in 1986.
+It tells the story of a group of childhood friends, known as the Losers Club, who are haunted by an ancient and malevolent entity taking the form of a sinister clown named Pennywise.
+Exploring themes of childhood trauma, the power of memory, and the…